The APR acquisition is transforming Relief into a fully integrated and diversified biopharmaceutical business.

 A Diverse Pipeline of Products and Development Programs

-Golike is being commercialized for the treatment of phenylketonuria (PKU), a rare inherited disorder affecting approximately 350,000 patients in the world’s key markets.
+Golike is being commercialized for the dietary management of phenylketonuria (PKU), a rare inherited disorder affecting approximately 350,000 patients in the world’s key markets.
 PKU is caused by a defect of the enzyme needed to break down phenylalanine, leading to a toxic buildup of phenylalanine when eating foods that contain protein or aspartame that can eventually lead to serious health problems.
 Excessive levels of phenylalanine in the blood cause accumulation in the brain, which hampers proper brain development and results in neurophysiological dysfunction.
 For the rest of their lives, people with PKU — from infancy through adulthood — need to follow a diet that limits phenylalanine.

 Patients with PKU require supplementation of amino acid-based foods for special medical purposes (FSMP) to prevent protein deficiency and optimize metabolic control.
 Many of these FSMPs can result in poor dietary compliance due to their taste and odor.
 Furthermore, the unpleasant odor and aftertaste of current amino acid supplements can become a barrier to social interaction for PKU patients.